Discount Model - Customer Order

 Status Indicates

-1 Discount will be calculated automatically.
+1 Discount is calculated automatically.

-5 Discount retrieved form agreement.
+5 Discount is retrieved form agreement.

-8 Discount manually entered or changed.
+8 Discount is manually specified or changed.

 9 Discount has been calculated automatically.